 The University may not always be able to communicate to all the students individually.
-Most of the information about the Programme would be displayed on IGNOU online portal (https://iop.ignouonline.ac.in/).
-You are, therefore, advised to keep visiting the IGNOU online web site on a more regular basis so as to get the latest information about assignments, submission schedules (assignments and examination forms), declaration of results, etc.
+All the important communications are sent to the Regional Directors who in turn will intimate them to the LSC Coordinators.
+The Coordinators display such Circulars / Notifications on their notice boards for the benefit of the students.
+You are, therefore, advised to be in touch with your LSC Coordinator on a more regular basis so as to get the latest information about assignments, submission schedules (assignments and examination forms), declaration of results, etc.